studiorack/studiorack-cli/README.md

 ## Installation

-To install run the command:
+To install the tool, run the command:

     npm install -g git+https://git@github.com/kmturley/audio-project-manager.git

-Verify it's been installed by running:
+Verify the tool has been installed by running:

     apm --version

 ## Usage

-Init an audio project.json using:
+Navigate to a music project folder containing a project.json config, install all plugins using:

+    apm install

+Then start the project using

+    apm start

+## Creating a new project configuration

+If music project folder does not contain a project.json, you can create a new one using:

     apm init